Lecturer in Pharmacological Sciences

 |Fax||+61 3 6226 2870|

-Since commencing with the School in 2007, Dr Bereznicki has had a range of teaching responsibilities in pharmacology and pharmaceutical science and practice, and is now lecturer in Pharmacological Sciences.
+Since commencing with Pharmacy in 2007, Dr Bereznicki has had a range of teaching responsibilities in pharmacology and pharmaceutical science and practice, and is now lecturer in Pharmacological Sciences.
 She is the unit coordinator for CSA236 Pharmacology in Paramedic Practice, and assists with teaching in CSA230 Pharmacology.

 BPharm (Hons) thesis (2007): Data-mining of community pharmacy dispending records to improve the management of asthma